jabbourdan/assempleFinaleOpenU/Comipler_for_assemble_in_C-Project/README.txt

 This is the project of the assemble.

-to run the project jsut you can ./a.out data data2 data3
+to run the project just you can ./a.out data data2 data3

 or what ever you want make sure the format of the data is .as and make sure that has the the file dont make any changes